-15 reviews of Farleigh Court Golf Club
+18 reviews of Farleigh Court Golf Club

 Farleigh ticks the box in all areas.
 Course was in great condition, staff were friendly and the catering was great.
 Definitely visiting again soon in the very near future

 Played here last weekend and thoroughly enjoyed the experience.
 The staff and members were most pleasant on arrival and throughout the day.
 A well stocked pro shop was nice to see and the prices were quite reasonable.
 Played on the Blue and Red Course loop.
 The yellow 9 is closed for redevelopment and was great to see the workforce in operation on a weekend!!
 The course was in good condition especially the greens and bunkers.
 The speed of play was swift taking our fourball just under 4 hours to complete.
 I would highly recommend this course to any golfer of whatever ability, it is a gem with big plans for the future.